verein-fuer-elektro-akustik/velak.klingt.org/content/program/kellerstiege/_index.md

 we charge you what you want to pay. the doormoney goes straight into the pocket of the musicians. sometimes you might even get some good food too.

-oh, and you can smoke almost everywhere but not in the concertroom and in the studio ...

-> whatever people hide in their cellars .
+> whatever people hide in their cellars.
 > we don´t want to hide it